meltano/meltano/docs/src/_guide/production.md

 ### Kubernetes

-Hosting a containerized instance of the Meltano UI on [Kubernetes](https://kubernetes.io) is made easy using the provided [Meltano Helm Chart](https://github.com/meltano/helm-meltano).
+Hosting a containerized instance of the Meltano on [Kubernetes](https://kubernetes.io) is made easy using the provided [Meltano Helm Chart](https://github.com/meltano/helm-meltano).
 Try it out via the [Helm](https://helm.sh) CLI:

 ```bash